-Donald Trump Leaves Abruptly During Press Conference After Shooting Outside the White House
+Trump Leaves Abruptly During Press Conference After Shooting

 The president said that Secret Service would brief reporters about the shooting after the press conference.

-“You were surprised, I was surprised also I think it’s probably pretty unusual,” Trump said.
+“You were surprised.
+I was surprised also.
+I think it’s probably pretty unusual,” Trump said.

 When a reporter asked the president if he was “rattled,” Trump replied, “I don’t know, do I seem rattled?”